Vent Your Spleen And The Origin Of The Anger Idiom

 My lips are sealed.
 (I won’t say a word)

 There are hundreds more that are in everyday use.

 Internal body parts

-However, there are far fewer idioms that relate to internal organs and body parts.
+However, there are far fewer idioms that relate to internal organs.

 When we use them, the meaning is often more figurative or metaphorical.